 No, the event will not be cancelled should the weather be wet.
 We do, however, advise that walkers bring wet weather gear should the weather forecast be for rain.

 Will water be available throughout the course?

 Yes, at each of the seven Villages there will be water stations for you to fill your own drink bottles.
-There will also be food stalls at each village where you will be able to purchase cold drinks.
+There will also be food stalls at each Village where you will be able to purchase cold drinks.
 As this is not a competition you are able to leave the course for a break, lunch or to fetch a drink at anytime and rejoin the course at a later time.
-There are also three transient drink stations around the course (1 at Easton Park, Rozelle and 2 in Lane Cove).
+There are also three transient drink stations around the course (one at Easton Park, Rozelle and two in Lane Cove).

 How long do you think it will take?